 Technological advancements have brought many benefits to our nation's equity markets, including the ability to collect and analyze vast amounts of data and quickly execute trades.
-With the equity markets now increasingly dependent on automated systems, the SEC is seeking to develop a regulatory framework to uphold the integrity and resiliency of the systems that run the U.S. securities markets.
+With the equity markets now increasingly dependent on automated systems, the SEC sought to develop a regulatory framework to uphold the integrity and resiliency of the systems that run the U.S. securities markets.

 - self-regulatory organizations (SROs);